mailgun/documentation/source/api-webhooks.rst

 	  }
 	}

-Retun a webhook for a specific event for the defined domain.
+Return a webhook for a specific event for the defined domain.

 .. include:: samples/get-webhook.rst